ArvindHarinder1/microsoft-graph-docs/api-reference/beta/resources/statusdetails.md

 ---
 title: "statusDetails resource type"
-description: "Describes the status of the provisioning event and the associated errors."
+description: "Describes the status of the provisioning event and the associated errors when status is set to failure."
 localization_priority: Normal
 author: "davidmu1"
 ms.prod: "ms.prod"